JeuJeus/blog/content/blog/games/security/getting-sued-for-disclosure.md

 <a href="https://www.heise.de/news/Modern-Solution-Jetzt-doch-Hackerparagraf-Verfahren-gegen-Sicherheitsforscher-9246117.html" target="_blank">Link to related Source [in German]</a>

 After some back and forth, Steier is now facing a lawsuit after the public prosecutor's office in Cologne ruled that decompiling the source code _"requires a deep understanding of programming languages and software development"_.
+Therefore he is no threated under the so called "Hackerparagraph" (§202 StGb) for _"Spying out data"_.
 <a href="https://www.heise.de/news/Modern-Solution-Jetzt-doch-Hackerparagraf-Verfahren-gegen-Sicherheitsforscher-9246117.html" target="_blank">Link to related News Article from Heise [in German]</a>

 ### Consequences